- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Restrictions on women in Saudi Arabia

 Saudi Arabian women were only granted the right to vote in 2015, and up until recently, women weren't able to drive.
-But new legislation is coming into effect that will allow women in Saudi Arabia to obtain a driver's license.
+But new legislation passed in 2018 has allowed women in Saudi Arabia to obtain a driver's licence.